hipe/tmx/beauty_salon/doc/issues.md

+[#049] #open flicker as documented

+[#048] #open temporarily breaking the branchy nodes report for sane worksize

+[#047] #small #open track many places where documentation is known to be
+             in need of freshening up

+[#046] #open this almost one-off script wasn't covered and is not broken
+             by structured uber-alles

 [#045] #open we have no intention of making #crazy-town platform language
              complete until quite a ways later. our current intention is to get it to work for our own corpus as a refactoring tool.